ripsline/Virtual-Private-Node/README.md

 - ✅ Automatic LND announceable host fix
 - ✅ Pre-configured firewall rules
 - ✅ Mainnet-only (no testnet)

-## 🤝 Contributing

-Found a bug or want to improve the installer?
-Contributions welcome!

 ## 📄 License